pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 excerpt_separator: <!--end_excerpt-->
 ---

-After completing the [last
+After completing the [last example]({% post_url 2009-09-10-Using-XLWT-to-Write-Spreadsheets-Without-Excel %}), I
-example](./2009_09_10_Using_XLWT_to_Write_Spreadsheets_Without_Excel.html), I
 wanted to try something a little more interesting with XLWT this time around.
 This article describes a short script that uses Python and XLWT to download some raw data from the web, parse it, and write a spreadsheet with a new column derived from the data.

 <!--end_excerpt-->

-The data for this example comes from research done by David Harrison and Daniel
-L. Rubinfeld in “Hedonic Housing Prices and the Demand for Clean Air”, published in the Journal of Environmental Economics and Management, Volume 5, (1978), and contains information on location, pricing, tax and other information from the Boston housing market.
+The data for this example comes from research done by David Harrison and Daniel L. Rubinfeld in “Hedonic Housing Prices and the Demand for Clean Air”, published in the Journal of Environmental Economics and Management, Volume 5, (1978), and contains information on location, pricing, tax, and other information from the Boston housing market.
 I’ll be illustrating three things in this script:

 * Downloading data directly from the web
 * Parsing the data, removing extraneous information at the top of the file and writing the real data fields to a spreadsheet
 * Adding a hyperlink for each record that links to a Google Map, based on the latitude and longitude data given

 Note that it’s possible to do these steps using a web browser and an interactive Excel session.
 You can easily download the file, import it into Excel, remove the leading text, and make a formula to produce a hyperlink.
-But the beauty of this script is that everything is done automatically, which can be very handy if the source data is constantly updated.
+But the beauty of this script is that everything is done automatically, which can be very handy if the source data is continuously updated.

-Here’s the script that performs these operations:
+Here’s the script that performs these operations, tested on both Python 2.7.11 and Python 3.7.3:

 ```
 #
 # xlwt_bostonhousing.py
 #
 import sys
-from urllib2 import urlopen
+# from urllib2 import urlopen
 from xlwt import Workbook, easyxf, Formula

 def doxl():